How ConsumerAffairs uses cookies

 » MORE: Solar energy pros and cons

 Going solar is generally worth it if you like the idea of lowering your monthly utility bills, helping the environment and gaining more energy independence.
-But it doesn’t work out for everyone.
+But it doesn’t work for everyone.

 Some ConsumerAffairs reviewers were happy with their solar lease, while others were dissatisfied with misleading sales tactics, hidden fees and a lack of transparency in contracts, among other issues.

-— Jay, a reviewer in California
+—Robert, a reviewer in Illinois

 FAQ